QuangTran1011/KLTN/README.md

 - Create a GCS bucket to be used as the artifact store.

-- SSH into the VM and copy the `mlflow` directory to the VM.
+- SSH into the VM and copy the `ml_tracking_registry` directory to the VM.

 - Build the `mlflow-server` Docker image from the MLflow Dockerfile.